Behind the Museum Café

-Behind the Museum Café is a cafe with two locations in Portland, Oregon.
+Behind the Museum Café is a cafe with two locations in Portland, Oregon, United States.
+Owner Tomoe Horibuchi opened the original restaurant in 2011 and followed with a second in 2019.

 Description

 The original cafe, located west of the Portland Art Museum serves coffee, tea and Japanese small plates, including baguette sandwiches, sweets, onigiri, and otsumami.
 The drink menu includes espresso, iced coffees, lattes, and other milk drinks; tea options include matcha and hōjicha lattes.
 A second location in the former Guild Theatre serves matcha and homemade sweets.

 Walker MacMurdo of Willamette Week described the cafe as "inconspicuous" and "a microcosm of Japanese culture: a one-stop shop for imported antiques and kimonos and contemporary ceramics, pottery, calligraphy and art in the Japanese tradition".
 The newspaper has said, "Antique jewelry boxes, kimonos and kokeshi dolls line the walls, and the mix of PSU students, museumgoers and fortunate wanderers seated within are never in a rush to leave."

 History

 The original Behind the Museum opened in a former Boyd's cafe in 2011.
 In 2019, owner Tomoe Horibuchi confirmed plans to open a second location called Book of Tea Café in the Japanese bookstore Kinokuniya, within the former Guild Theatre.
 The second location opened on August 21, 2019.